 In an effort to limit the increase of real property taxes for homeowners, eligible homeowners are provided an Assessment Cap Credit.
-The Assessment Cap Credit provides that a real property tax bill will not increase by more than 12 percent above the prior year's real property tax bill.
-The cap on real property value will decrease to 10 percent, effective FY 2006.
+The Assessment Cap Credit provides that a real property tax bill will not increase by more than 10 percent above the prior year's real property tax bill.
 The credit only applies to the principal residence of the property owner (homestead property) and is based on the total assessment for the dwelling and land associated with the dwelling.

-The state property tax rate of 13.2 cents per \$100 of assessed market value applies to real property only.
+The state property tax rate of 11.2 cents per \$100 of assessed market value applies to real property only.
 It is imposed annually on all taxable land and improvements.
 The tax is applied to an assessed value.